ourcodingclub/ourcodingclub.github.io/_posts/2000-01-02-data-manip-advanced.md

                )
 ```

-We have searched through the `LatinName`column for each genus name, and specified a value to put in the new Genus column for each case.
+We have searched through the `LatinName`column for each genus name, and specified a value to put in the new `Genus` column for each case.
 It's a lot of typing, but still quicker than specifying the genus individually for related trees (e.g. _Acer pseudoplatanus_, _Acer platanoides_, _Acer_ spp.).

 __BONUS FUNCTION!__ In our specific case, we could have achieved the same result much quicker.
 The genus is always the first word of the `LatinName` column, and always separated from the next word by a space.
-We could use the `separate()` function from the `tidyr` package to split the column into many new columns filled with the words, and keep only the first one.
+We could use the `separate()` function from the `tidyr` package to split the column into several new columns filled with the words making up the species names, and keep only the first one.

 ```r
 library(tidyr)